czechtech/QSettingsWebEditor/README.md

 Usually only an admin account can open port 80 on a computer.
 So, don't set QSettingsWebEditor's port number to the standard web server port number 80 unless it is running as root.
 If a bad port number is chosen, edit or delete the file ~/.config/CzechTech/QSettingsWebEditor.conf

-Often times, the web page renders quicker than the settings can be updated.
-You may find you have to refresh the page to see an update take affect.
+Often times the web page renders quicker than the settings can be updated.
+You may find you have to refresh the page to see an update shown in the table.

 The user account that launches QSettingsWebEditor determines what application settings are accessible.